ryanp8/duckdb-workers/README.md

 print(reader.read_all())
 ```

+Because Apache Arrow Flight is used to communicate, the results of a request can be easily converted into a dataframe for further processing.

 ## Preliminary Evaluation
 Running on t3.micro AWS EC2 instances using the AWS Public
 Blockchain Dataset on 30 parquet files.
 Each file is read 3 times